Khwarazmian Empire

-The Khwarazmian Empire (Note: Also spelt Khwarezmian, Khorezmian or Chorasmian Empire in English.) (/kwəˈræzmiən/), or simply Khwarazm, (Note: خوارزم.) was a culturally Persianate, Sunni Muslim empire of Turkic mamluk origin.
-Khwarazmian Empire ruled large parts of present-day Central Asia, Afghanistan, and Iran from 1077 to 1231; first as vassals of the Seljuk Empire and the Qara Khitai (Western Liao dynasty), and from circa 1190 as independent rulers up until the Mongol invasion in 1219–1221.
+The Khwarazmian Empire (Note: Also spelt Khwarezmian, Khorezmian or Chorasmian Empire in English.) (/kwəˈræzmiən/), or simply Khwarazm, (Note: خوارزم.) was a culturally Persianate, Sunni Muslim empire of Turkic mamluk origin, ruled by the Anushtegin dynasty.
+The Khwarazmian Empire ruled large parts of present-day Central Asia, Afghanistan, and Iran from 1077 to 1231; first as vassals of the Seljuk Empire and the Qara Khitai (Western Liao dynasty), and from circa 1190 as independent rulers up until the Mongol invasion in 1219–1221.

 The date of the founding of the state remains debatable.
 The dynasty that ruled the empire was founded by Anush Tigin (Gharachai), initially a Turkic slave of the rulers of Gharchistan, later a Mamluk in the service of the Seljuks.
 However, it was under Ala ad-Din Atsiz (r.
 1127–1156), a descendant of Anush Tigin, that Khwarazm became independent from its neighbors.

 The Khwarazmian Empire eventually became the most powerful state in and around Persia, defeating the Seljuk Empire and the Ghurid Empire, and even threatening the Abbasid Caliphate.
 It is estimated that the empire spanned an area of 2.3 to 3.6 million square kilometres.
 The empire, which was modelled on the preceding Seljuk Empire, was defended by a huge cavalry army composed largely of Kipchak Turks.

-The Khwarazmian Empire was the last Turco-Persian Empire before the Mongol conquest of Central Asia.
-In 1219, the Mongols under their ruler Genghis Khan invaded the Khwarazmian Empire, successfully conquering the whole of it in just two years.
+In 1219, the Mongols under their ruler Genghis Khan invaded the Khwarazmian Empire, conquering most of it in just two years.
 The Mongols exploited existing weaknesses and conflicts in the empire, besieging and plundering the richest cities, and putting its citizens to the sword in one of the bloodiest conquests in human history.
+A Khwarazmian rump state survived in western Iran until 1231; it was conquered by the Mongols only after the death of Jalal al-Din Mangburni, the last Khwarazmshah.

 History

 Early history

 The title of Khwarazmshah was introduced in 305 by the founder of the Afrighids and existed until 995.
 After a short interval, the title was reinstated.
 During the uprising in Khwarazm in 1017, rebels killed Khwarazmshah Ma'mun II and his wife Khurra-ji, the sister of Ghaznavid sultan Mahmud of Ghazni.
 In response, Mahmud invaded the region to quell the rebellion.
 He later installed a new ruler and annexed Khwarazm.
-As a result, it became a province of the Ghaznavid empire and remained so until 1035.
+As a result, it became a province of the Ghaznavid Empire and remained so until 1035.

-In 1077, control of the region, which had previously belonged to the Seljuqs from 1042 to 1043, passed into the hands of Anushtegin Gharchai, a Turkic Mamluk commander of the Seljuqs.
-In 1097, the Khwarazm governor of Turkic origin, Ekinchi ibn Qochqar declared independence from the Seljuqs and proclaimed himself the Shah of Khwarazm.
+In 1077, control of the region, which had previously belonged to the Seljuqs from 1042 to 1043, passed into the hands of Anushtegin Gharchai, a Turkic mamluk commander of the Seljuqs.
+In 1097, the Turkic governor of Khwarazm, Ekinchi ibn Qochqar declared independence from the Seljuqs and proclaimed himself the Shah of Khwarazm.
 After a short time, however, he was killed by several Seljuq amirs who had rebelled.
 He was replaced by Anush Tigin Gharachai's son, Qutb al-Din Muhammad, by the Seljuqs, who had reconquered the region.
 Qutb al-Din became the first hereditary Khwarazmshah.